 As the output load decreases (FB voltage decreases), the valleys are incremented from 1 to 6.
-When the sixth valley is reached and the FB voltage further decreases to $V{MPCM(entry)}$ (800 mV typical), the controller enters MPCM and begins frequency foldback (FF).
-At this point, the minimum peak current is increased by $V{MPCM(delta)}$ (400 mV typical).
-The increase in peak current serves to force the switching frequency to a much lower value, thus improving the efficiency at light loads.
+When the sixth valley is reached, if the FB voltage further decreases to 0.8 V, the peak current setpoint becomes internally frozen to $V{freeze}$ (0.2 V typically), and the controller enters frequency foldback mode (FF).
 During this mode, the controller regulates the power delivery by modulating the switching frequency.

-Once in frequency foldback mode, the controller reduces the switching frequency by adding dead-time after the 6th valley is detected.
+In frequency foldback mode, the controller reduces the switching frequency by adding dead-time after the 6th valley is detected.
 This dead-time increases as the FB voltage decreases.
+There is no discontinuity when the system transitions from VLO to FF and the frequency smoothly reduces as FB decreases.

-The dead-time circuit is designed to add 0 μ s dead-time when V{FB} = 0.4 V and linearly increases the total dead-time to $t{DT(MAX)}$ (36 μ s typical) as V{FB} falls down to 0.4 V. The minimum frequency clamp prevents the switching frequency from dropping below 25 kHz to eliminate the risk of audible noise.
-Note that the dead-time is not added (it is blanked) until MPCM is engaged to ensure valley switching prior to entering MPCM mode.
+The dead-time circuit is designed to add 0 $\mu$ s dead-time when $V{FB}=0.8~V$ and linearly increases the total dead-time to $t{DT(MAX)}$ (32 $\mu$ s minimum) as $V{FB}$ falls down to 0.4 V. The minimum frequency clamp prevents the switching frequency from dropping below 25 kHz to eliminate the risk of audible noise.